 “Every single moment we have to worry about how I’m being thought of in the neighborhood, in the family, as well as the guy who just walked in. … Westerners don’t have this problem.
 They couldn’t care less what others think of them and that’s why you look so much younger than your age.”

 In the bazaar there’s plenty of opportunity to contemplate existentialism.
-You got Asgari’s fancy store brimming with valuable saffron and then sitting on the ground outside is an old skeleton of a man whose entire enterprise consists of weighing people, at 500 tomans (15 cents USD) a pop.
+You got Asgari’s fancy store brimming with valuable saffron and then sitting on the ground outside is a skeleton of a man whose entire enterprise consists of weighing people, at 500 tomans (15 cents USD) a pop.

 How did the the saffron merchant get rich and the old man with just an old pharmacy scale?
 Did one attract wealth with his positive attitude, like they teach at the prosperous-life seminars?
 If so, then why is the rich man complaining and the poor man is sending me off with a smile?